pozzo-research-group/OT2-ADT/README.md

 ### Implementing the protocol

-One the full OT2 layout is assembled and all parameters are determined in the testing notebook, run all of the cells in the notebook.
+Once the full OT2 layout is assembled and all parameters are defined in the testing notebook, run all of the cells in the notebook.
 The robot will begin immediately with iteration 0.
 It will distribute the dilution water to each sample well, then switch pipettes to extract each aliquot, distribute to the assigned sample well, and mix the diluted aliquot.
 After all aliquots have been collected, the robot will switch pipette tips again and distribute the equivalent volume in water to the aliquot volume, to each H-cell chamber.

 Upon completion of the iteration, the robot will calculate the amount of time remaining until the next round of sampling, based on the pre-defined sample frequency.
 During these "down times," the sample well plates can be removed from the plaform for UV-Vis characterization, then returned to the platform.